CodeHunter2006/CodeHunter2006.github.io/_posts/2019-12-21-TheGoProgrammingLaguage_Notes.md

 # 2. Program Structure

+### Short Variable Declarations

+One subtle but importantpoint: a short variable declaration does not necessarily declare all the variables on its left-hand side.
+If some of them were already declared in the same lexical block, then the short variable declaration acts like anassignment to those variables.

 ### new

 Since new is a predeclared function, not a keyword, it’s possible to redefine the name for something else within a function.